How to Solve the "Publishing Failed. Unknown Publishing Error Occurred" Error in Nvu and KompoZer

 If you have used an FTP software to check your settings or create a folder, then make sure you quit it before retrying Nvu or KompoZer.
 And while you're at it, quit Nvu and KompoZer as well, and restart it before testing again.
 Some web hosts, particularly the free web hosts, prevent you from having more than one FTP connections to your site.
 If you have an FTP program running at the same time as Nvu/KompoZer, the host will see an existing FTP connection, and refuse the one that Nvu/KompoZer is trying to make.
 Note that it is sometimes not enough to disconnect from your site in the FTP client.
 You should quit the program altogether in case the program is still maintaining the connection behind your back.

 As a last resort, consider creating your website on your own computer using Nvu or KompoZer, and using an FTP program to upload it.
-If you have managed to successfully access your server earlier using an FTP client (see above), it means you already know how to use FTP and are no longer dependent on a WYSIWYG web editor to handhold you through that aspect of web publishing.
+If you have managed to successfully access your server earlier using an FTP client, it means you already know how to use FTP and are no longer dependent on a WYSIWYG web editor to handhold you through that aspect of web publishing.

 If you decide to use the FTP software to upload your files, make sure that you check all the links on your web pages in the "Source" mode of the editor.
 To do this, click the "Source" tab at the bottom of the web editor's window.
 Scan for all references to "href" and "src" to make sure that none of them point to destinations beginning with "file://".
 They should have relative addresses like "index.html" or "../images/tsw88x31tut.gif" or a fully-specified URL like "http://www.example.com/images/tsw88x31tut.gif".